AcceleratedLinux/accelerated-linux/linux/Documentation/userspace-api/media/dvb/intro.rst

       a Systems on a Chip (SoC) integrated circuit.

-      It may also not be needed for certain usages (e.g. for data-only uses like “internet over satellite”).
+      It may also not be needed for certain usages (e.g. for data-only uses like "internet over satellite").

 :ref:`stb_components` shows a crude schematic of the control and data flow between those components.